Sanora-India-Pvt-Ltd/Subject_mastery_backend/FRIEND_API_DOCUMENTATION.md

 - Cannot send request to yourself
 - Cannot send request if already friends
 - Cannot send request if a pending request already exists (in either direction)
+- Cannot send request if an accepted request already exists (in either direction)
-- Cannot send request to blocked users
+- Cannot send request to blocked users (checks both `blockedUsers` and `social.blockedUsers`)
-- Cannot send request if you are blocked by the receiver
+- Cannot send request if you are blocked by the receiver (checks both locations)

 ---